-US Quarter 2001 Rhode Island State value
+US Quarter 2001 Rhode Island State coin value

-A coin of the same type from a rarer year may be worth significantly more (but not necessarily).
+A coin of the same type from a rarer year may cost significantly more, but not always.
 Each specific case requires separate consideration.

 Currency - Dollar=100 cents